Elizabeth and Marcel Bergmann - Piano Duo

 During their 17 years of marriage they have moved from Germany to Montreal then back to Germany and the Solistenklasse.
 “That means solo class.
 We were studying solo as a duo.”
 Then it was Calgary.
 “That’s where we met Pierre Simard.
 We worked with him on several occasions.”

 “It’s like the Pianists in the Carnival of Animals.
 Saint-Saëns is referring tongue in cheek to pianists as being like animals, in an isolated life, sitting in a cage practicing alone.
 I think that’s why we were drawn to duo piano playing.
 We love being together rehearsing, and sharing those very special moments on stage.
 I wouldn’t give it up for anything!”

 “We play with orchestras, solo as a duo, and have performed chamber music with other artists.
 Marcel also plays jazz, improvises and composes.
 We have a contemporary repertoire with Lands End, a chamber ensemble in Calgary.
 And we have expanded our duo repertoire, with new interpretations and twists.
 We also play our own repertoire.
 I don’t compose,” laughs Elizabeth.
 “Marcel is the composer – I cook and clean for the composer!”

-Meanwhile, with the VI Symphony they will be performing one of their favourites, the Concerto for Two Pianos by Francis Poulenc.
+Meanwhile, with the Vancouver Island Symphony, under the baton of Pierre Simard, they were performing one of their favourites, the Concerto for Two Pianos by Francis Poulenc.
 “It’s so much fun, with so much energy and rhythmic vitality – short phrases, snippets, witty.
 The second movement is literally a French modern day Mozart in character.”
-Elizabeth and Marcel return to the stage after intermission for the imaginative and sensational Carnival of Animals composed by Camille Saint-Saëns.
+Elizabeth and Marcel returned to the stage after intermission for the imaginative and sensational Carnival of Animals composed by Camille Saint-Saëns.
 “We have done it many times in many different ways.
 The music is so beautiful, the most famous piece being the beloved Swan.”